-Bless your taste buds with the spicy, sweet and tangy goodness of Chinese Chicken and Broccoli!
-Tender chunks of chicken are soaked in a classic Asian marinade, pan-fried to perfection, then served with stir-fried broccoli and peppers.
+Treat yourself to the epic combo of spicy, sweet, and tangy flavors with our Chinese Chicken and Broccoli.
+Tender chunks of chicken are marinated in a classic Asian marinade, sizzled to perfection, and paired with vibrant stir-fried broccoli and peppers.

 - Egg White: The yolk can be discarded.